 COMMISSIONING OF NEW HEALTH SERVICES

-Currently, I do not believe the Clinical Commissioning Group (CCG) is taking into account the geography and rural nature of the constituency in the decisions that are being made on provision and accessibility of vital health services.
+The people across the Solihull Borough deserved better than to see the gradual withdrawal of yet more services from their local area.
+I did not believe that the CCG was taking into account the geography and rural nature of the constituency in decisions being made on provision and accessibility of vital health services.

 Saqib Bhatti MBE MP